Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 Food interactionSlightly increases absorptionNo effect

-Sertraline has higher rates of both insomnia and nausea than Lexapro.
-That means timing and food decisions matter more with sertraline.
-Both drugs have long enough half-lives that the time of day doesn't affect efficacy.
-It's all about managing how the drug feels.
+Sertraline has higher rates of both insomnia and nausea than Lexapro, so timing and food decisions matter more with sertraline.
+Both drugs have long enough half-lives that the time of day does not affect how well they work.
+It is all about managing how the drug feels.

 Staying Consistent With Your Sertraline Schedule